-In the context of HVRP, outreach means finding veterans who meet the eligibility requirements previously discussed (i.e., "veteran" and "homeless" or "at risk of homelessness") who need or would benefit from employment.
+In the context of HVRP, outreach means finding veterans who meet the eligibility requirements that were described above (i.e., veterans experiencing homelessness or at risk of homelessness) and need or would benefit from employment.
 At this stage, the focus is casting a wide net to help identify as many prospective participants as possible.
 Every HVRP grant recipient should create an outreach plan that is strategic and intentional.
 The following are essential components of an effective outreach plan:

-• Target Audience: Who are you trying to reach?
+Target Audience: Who are you trying to reach?